odoo/documentation/point_of_sale/advanced/loyalty.rst

 =============

-To activate the *Loyalty Program* feature, go to :menuselection:`Point of Sales --> Configuration --> Point of sale` and select your PoS interface.
+To activate the *Loyalty Program* feature, go to :menuselection:`Point of Sale --> Configuration --> Point of sale` and select your PoS interface.
 Under the Pricing features, select *Loyalty Program*